Award Winning Author, Professor and Conservationist

 He has curated or co-curated four textiles exhibits, including, in 2006, for The University of Georgia’s Georgia Museum of Art, Woven Jewels from the Black Tents: Baluchi, Aimaq, and Related Tribal Weavings of Iran, Afghanistan, and Pakistan, May 20 – July 30, 2006 (printed brochure plus CD catalogue).

-Jett has been involved in various conservation and other civic activities.
+Jett has been involved in various conservation and other civic activities, most notably in helping to prevent construction of dams in the Grand Canyon.
 He and his wife, Dr. Lisa Roberts Jett, live in the Great Valley of Virginia.